AI Dictionary

 • Human Oversight: Despite the power of AI, human oversight remains critical in cybersecurity.
 Ensure that AI-driven decisions can be reviewed and adjusted by human experts.

-The role of AI and cybersecurity is a double-edged sword.
-On one hand, AI serves as a powerful tool for detecting threats, responding to cyberattacks, and predicting future risks.
-On the other hand, cybercriminals are increasingly using AI to launch more sophisticated attacks and evade detection.
-To navigate this complex landscape, organizations must leverage AI’s defensive capabilities while staying vigilant against AI-powered threats.
+The role of Generative AI and Cybersecurity is a double-edged sword.
+On one hand, generative AI serves as a powerful tool for detecting threats, responding to cyberattacks, and predicting future risks.
+On the other hand, cybercriminals are increasingly using generative AI to launch more sophisticated attacks and evade detection.

-By adopting AI-driven defense mechanisms, staying ahead of emerging threats, and ensuring the ethical use of AI, businesses can strike a balance between utilizing AI for cybersecurity protection while mitigating its potential misuse.
-The role of AI and cybersecurity will continue to evolve, and organizations must remain agile in their approach to both leveraging and defending against this powerful technology.
+The role of Generative AI and Cybersecurity will continue to evolve, and organizations must remain agile in their approach to both leveraging and defending against this powerful technology.

 Frequently Asked Questions